(Last Updated On: April 20, 2018)

 In the end, I didn’t ask them nor did I encourage any discussion about the matter.
 I didn’t need to because I am sure they learned a valuable lesson from the whole experience.
 Not everything has to be discussed and especially when the lesson is loud and clear.
 The proverbial “I told you so” doesn’t always have to be mentioned.

 I never said a word of this to my friend either.
-The reasons I chose not to was because;
+Here are the reasons I chose not to;

 - We are all at different stages of maturity in the journey of life